 As such, companies treat their social pages as an extension of their official websites.
-The pages, the channels, or tools may differ, but they still engage with the same community and uphold the same brand identity.
+The pages, channels, or tools may differ, but they still engage with the same community and uphold the same brand identity.

 Because of this, content moderation for their brand’s social platforms must be met with the same level of strictness or leniency they have on their websites.
-You can consider implementing content moderation rules you implement on your website (including the etiquettes, restrictions, and sanctions) to your social media pages.
+You can consider implementing content moderation rules you implement on your website (including the etiquette, restrictions, and sanctions) to your social media pages.

 However, given the “social” nature of the web, there are certain things that you must take note of.

-Site attributes and features
+Site Attributes and Features

 Your official portal’s interface is most likely different from the interface of the social networks you use.
 As such, you may have to contend with a handful of limitations every platform has that may restrict how you shape your social pages’ appearance and features.